 What We Do

 Our expertise covers the training of apprentices and specialised training for industry, school students, school leavers and the unemployed.
-We offer a broad range of qualifications and courses across mechanical, fabrication, engineering production, general construction, electrical and community services areas.
+We offer a broad range of qualifications and courses across mechanical, fabrication, engineering production, general construction, electrical, first aid, and health and safety representative areas.

 ATEC has two industry focused skills training centres located strategically in the North Western and Southern metropolitan Adelaide.

 Our Group Training (apprentice hire) division services the whole Adelaide metropolitan area.

 ATEC's mission is to actively contribute to the growth of employment and development of skills within the community by providing quality training, apprenticeships and recruitment services.

 Our values articulate the things that set ATEC apart from other organisations, and they clearly establish the behaviours and actions employed by all our staff everyday.